Bond Cleaning: Your Moving House Cleaning Guide

 Leaving your previous rental abode in a less than desirable state is fraught with repercussions.

 Bond cleaning can be expensive when compared with other types of cleaning services.
+However, it is a necessary part of moving out, especially if you want your bond returned in a timely manner.

 That’s why we’ve created this brief guide as a way of assisting our past, present and future clients should they want to avoid the large expense of an end of lease clean.